abhigitzone/twitter_like_button/README.md

 # twitter_like_button

-The main aim to making this app is to solve the error i was facing.
-The library was having certain issue with padding and margin, where the animation used to cut-off in square.
+The main aim for making this app is to solve the error I was facing.
+The library was having certain issues with the padding and margins, where the animation used to cut-off in square.
 I tried a lot and fixed the issue.
 Now you can use it in anywhere without any error.

 ### Video :